 iVolunteer’s Jasmine Salem

-Jasmine “Jas” Salem is one the faces you’d easily recognize if you’ve been through a couple of our events.
+Jasmine “Jas” Salem is one the faces you’d easily recognize if you’ve been to a couple of our events.
 Aside from being a senior member of the org, she’s also a great facilitator and a game volunteer in and out of the organization.
-Seeing how comfortable she is with her role; it’s a bit hard to imagine that she didn’t always have the strength to stand in front of a crowd and speak to them with confidence.
+Seeing how comfortable she is with her role; it’s a bit hard to imagine that she didn’t always have the strength to stand in front of a crowd and speak with confidence.

 “I’m talking for iVolunteer as if I’m doing this all my life.”Jasmine Salem